StoriesBack to Stories

 Catching up with YES Abroad Alumna Wawa

-After spending a year in Thailand with YES Abroad in 2015, Wanjiku “Wawa” Gatheru has gone on to accomplish many milestones, including becoming the first Black person to receive both the Truman and Udall Scholarships and now spending a year in England on a Rhodes Scholarship studying Nature, Society and Environmental Governance.
+After spending a year in Thailand with YES Abroad, Wanjiku “Wawa” Gatheru (YES Abroad 2014-2015, Thailand) has gone on to accomplish many milestones, including becoming the first Black person to receive both the Truman and Udall Scholarships and now spending a year in England on a Rhodes Scholarship studying Nature, Society and Environmental Governance.

 Wawa is also the founder of BlackGirlEnvironmentalist (BGE), a community for Black girls, women, and non-binary environmental activists to support one another.
 In honor of Black History Month, BGE is currently leading the Reclaiming Our Time campaign to highlight Black climate activists at the forefront of addressing the climate crisis.
 “Black Girl Environmentalist envisions a world in which Black environmentalists are centered in the sustainability narrative.
 While many of us exist, our work is rarely highlighted.
 We hope to change this with Reclaiming Our Time.”

 As part of the initiative, BGE activists, including Wawa, have hosted Live interviews with prominent brands, individuals, and organizations to educate people on the intersections between social justice and environmentalism.
 During a Reclaiming Our Time interview with actor Mark Ruffalo, Wawa discussed what it looks like to decolonize environmentalism and why intersectional environmentalism is crucial to ensuring justice for all.